 Once the agreement is signed, the parties can schedule their first four-way meeting.
 Collaborative negotiations only take place during four-way meetings.
 Disputes may be resolved in one meeting, but normally it takes up to three to five for the parties to be satisfied and for all the issues to be determined and incorporated into a written agreement that is then signed by the parties.

-During the four-way meetings parties can decide on and make arrangements for the custody of and access to their children (if applicable), the division of their property, and support (both child and spousal).
+During the four-way meetings parties can decide on and make arrangements for the parenting time and decision-making responsibility to their children, the division of their property, and support (both child and spousal).

 All meetings are client-driven as the parties determine the date, location, and time of the meetings as well as which issues need to be discussed and in what order.
 The parties make all decisions and are encouraged to simultaneously discuss their feelings.

 The collaborative lawyers act as support or coaches offering advice to their clients when any legal issues arise.
 Moreover, they ensure that the process stays balanced, positive, and productive as the parties are guided towards the best possible settlement which maintains and promotes the spouses’ and children’s rights.

 The key in collaborative law is to remove the parties as much as possible from the adversarial process and encourage at all times that they work together as opposed to against one another.

 The following are the “Communication Guidelines” published by the Ontario Collaborative Law Federation (OCLF) to be used by lawyers and clients during four-way meetings as rules for behavior: